 Each type of hunting requires slightly different skills.
 For instance, if you are looking to do waterfowl hunting with your older retriever, then it is helpful if your dog knows and enjoys swimming and retrieving in water.
 It would be exceedingly difficult to make an older dog with no exposure to water into a duck dog, not impossible but definitely more of a struggle.

-In addition, if your dog does not like deep cover and is constantly seeking an easier route, your dog may not be a great candidate for upland hunting.
+In addition, if your dog does not like deep weeds and cover and is constantly seeking an easier route, your dog may not be a great candidate for upland hunting.
 Some retrievers do not have the drive to drag themselves through cover for hours on end, even if there is a bird in there somewhere.

 Are the genetics there?

 It may seem odd, but not all retrievers love to retrieve.
 Genetics play a huge role in a dog’s natural desire.

 Does your dog have a strong desire to retrieve?
 Has he shown interest and desire for birds?
 For a dog to be trained for hunting, he or she must show a high prey drive and a high play drive.
 A dog that has a high prey and play drive can overcome a lot of training pressure because their desire for birds and love to retrieve is stronger than their desire to avoid pressure.